returnMarcco/Apex-Player-Tracker/README.md

 1. Download the Python script main.py
 2. Open main.py in a text editor and copy all lines of code
 3. Navigate to https://www.programiz.com/python-programming/online-compiler/ to access a web based Python interpreter.
 Alternatively, you could use a Python interpreter installed on the local machine
-4. Run the code and follow the prompts
+4. Run the code and follow the prompts <br>

+* See https://apexlegendsapi.com/#introduction for API information